-(b) A Member who is vested under Article IX may elect in writing, at any time, to have a benefit payable to his Surviving Spouse or Surviving Same Sex Partner if he dies in active service, or during a period of Disability Service, after attaining age 35 and prior to attaining age 60.
-The benefit payable to such Surviving Spouse or Surviving Same Sex Partner shall be equal to 50% of the benefit the deceased Member would have been eligible to receive assuming he had reached age 60 and retired on the last day of the month in which he dies and without the 1/180th reduction in benefit for each calendar month which the Member is under age 62 at the time of his death as provided under Section 2 of Article VI.
-The benefit at the Member's death shall be an amount payable monthly to the Surviving Spouse or Surviving Same Sex Partner for life following the Member's death.
+(b) A Member who is vested under Article IX may elect in writing, at any time, to have a benefit payable to his Surviving Spouse if he dies in active service, or during a period of Disability Service, after attaining age 35 and prior to attaining age 60.
+The benefit payable to such Surviving Spouse shall be equal to 50% of the benefit the deceased Member would have been eligible to receive assuming he had reached age 60 and retired on the last day of the month in which he dies, having elected the normal form of payment described in Section 1(b) or 1(c) of this Article VIII, as applicable, and without the reduction in benefit for commencement prior to age 62 at the time of his death as provided under Section 2 of Article VI.
+The benefit at the Member's death shall be an amount payable monthly to the Surviving Spouse for life following the Member's death.
 This option shall not become effective until six months after the election is made or upon furnishing proof of health satisfactory to the Board of Managers.
-If the Member's spouse dies or is divorced from the Member, or if the Member's Same Sex Partner dies or ceases to be the Member's Same Sex Partner, or if the Member's service is terminated for any reason prior to his death, or when the Member attains age 60, his election shall be automatically terminated.
+If the Member's spouse dies or is divorced from the Member, or if the Member's service is terminated for any reason prior to his death, or when the Member attains age 60, his election shall be automatically terminated.
 A Member may revoke in writing, at any time, an election made under this Section 2(b).
 A Member electing this option shall have his retirement benefit reduced by an amount equal to 1/144th of 1% per month for each month that the election is in effect from and including age 35 through age 49 and 1/72nd of 1% per month for each month that the election is in effect from and including age 50 through age 59, computed as of the time that the election terminates or is revoked, in order to reflect the actuarial cost of the protection.